ArtiPedia/blog-v3/_posts/2016-05-31-optimize-fontawesome.md

 ![edit fontawesome webfont](/images/edit-fontawesome-webfont.jpg)
 {: .right .half}

 I use icons for share bar, footer and mostly on about page.
 So I kept those icons and cleared out everything else.
 Hold **Shift** for multiple selection.
-Now, click on **File** and then in **Generate Fonts**.
+Now, click on **File** and then on **Generate Fonts**.
 Save it with any name you like.

 {% include adsense-inside-post-2.html %}